NannyML/nannyml/docs/tutorials/summary_stats/count.rst

 The Row Count calculation is straightforward.
 For each :term:`chunk<Data Chunk>` NannyML calculates the row count for the selected dataframe.
 The resulting values from the reference :ref:`data<data-drift-periods>` chunks are used to calculate the alert :term:`thresholds<Threshold>`.
-The row count results from the analysis chunks are compared against those thresholds and generate alerts if applicable.
+The row count results from the monitored chunks are compared against those thresholds and generate alerts if applicable.

 We begin by loading the :ref:`synthetic car loan dataset<dataset-synthetic-binary-car-loan>` provided by the NannyML package.